 Why Page Speed Matters?

-For consumers, web speed is important because, well, quicker websites are more successful and have a much better user experience on the website.
+For consumers, Page speed is important because, well, quicker websites are more successful and have a much better user experience on the website.

-Mobile apps, too, presume speed.
+Mobile apps, too, prioritize speed in a website’s ranking.
 73 percent of users reported visiting a website that loaded too slowly in the same poll.
 Page speed also determines the rate of conversion.

 For instance, Walmart.com noted that they saw a two percent change in conversion with every second of increased page speed.